 What is SOYL?

-What happens in SOYL
+What happens at SOYL?

 “Doing SOYL, I wake up excited every single morning, excited about all the new amazing things I’m going to be learning, about the amazing people I’m being surrounded with.
-For so long I was like ‘Another day, another drag’, but now I’m like, ‘Let’s do this!’” — SOYL 2016 Crew Member
+For so long I was like ‘Another day, another drag,’ but now I’m like, ‘Let’s do this!’” — SOYL 2016 Crew Member

 When does the program take place?

-Where is the program located?
+Where are the programs located?

-Monday to Wednesday, we meet at either one of our school farms located at Vancouver Technical Secondary (2600 E Broadway, Vancouver, BC V5M 1Y5) or David Thompson Secondary (1755 E 55th Avenue Vancouver, BC V5P 1Z7).
+- SOYL @ Vancouver: Vancouver Technical Secondary (2600 E Broadway, Vancouver, BC V5M 1Y5) or David Thompson Secondary (1755 E 55th Avenue Vancouver, BC V5P 1Z7).

 How do I get to the program?

-Participants are expected to arrange their own transportation to program each day.
+Participants are expected to arrange their own transportation to the program each day.
 We encourage the use of public transit and can provide support in planning transit routes to each location.

 Do I need a reference?